This article has links to products and services we love, which we may make commission from.

 While there are plenty of other things to do — especially golf — the beaches on Hilton Head Island are what draw people back year after year.

-If you’re looking for more things to do in South Carolina, check out our guide to spending Memorial Day Weekend at Myrtle Beach.
+If you’re looking for more things to do in South Carolina, check out our guide to spending Memorial Day Weekend at Myrtle Beach and all the fun things to do there.

 Alternatively, you might want to explore the best beaches in North Carolina for families if you’re taking the kids on a summer vacation.